Compile7/compile7.github.io/content/how-to-fix-react-router-url-issues-during-manual-entry-or-page-refresh/index.md

 author: "Abhimanyu Singh Rathore"
 prevLabel:
 previous:
-nextLabel: How to Develop Responsive Websites
+nextLabel: How to Build a Responsive Dashboard Layout with CSS Grid
-next: develop-responsive-websites
+next: build-a-responsive-dashboard-layout-with-css-grid
 ---

 Ever faced a blank screen or 404 error when refreshing a page in your app powered with React Router?
 It occurs when the URL doesn't match any routes in your app.